Conservative Treatment For Osteoporosis: Magnificent Magnesium

 Calcium is the star osteoporosis supplement.
 But numerous studies have not supported the use of calcium supplements to prevent or treat osteoporosis.
 In fact…

-You see, calcium may increase the risk of kidney stones and failing to decrease the chance of fracture.1 A different mineral is the real star of conservative osteoporosis treatment: magnesium.
+You see, on its own, calcium – specifically inorganic calcium – has been shown to increase the risk of kidney stones and failing to decrease the chance of fracture.1 A different mineral is the real star of conservative osteoporosis treatment: magnesium.

 If you have taken a magnesium supplement, chances are you’ve taken one that’s combined with calcium.
-Usually, you’ll see these minerals in a 2 to 1 ratio, with roughly 2 parts calcium to every 1 part magnesium.
-But this may be the exact opposite of what’s best for your bones!
+The key is that these minerals need to be present in a 2 to 1 ratio, with roughly 2 parts calcium to every 1 part magnesium.

 Want to increase the amount of calcium in your blood?
-Take magnesium!
+Make sure you take enough magnesium!

 Calcium levels in the blood increase when you take in more magnesium, which is probably because magnesium is vital for calcium to be used by the body.
 More magnesium means more calcium is absorbed into your bloodstream and, ultimately, into your bones.
 Beware, though, that too much calcium actually inhibits the absorption of magnesium and can cause magnesium deficiency.
 Too much calcium can also result in the calcification of soft tissues as the excess calcium gets absorbed where it doesn’t belong.
 So these two minerals do work together, but they need to be in balance.